-- 1 licensing, driver improvement, financial responsibility, cost of - 2 furnishing abstracts of driving records and maintaining such case - 3 records, and to carry out the purposes set forth in RCW 43.59.010. - 4 During the $((\frac{2005-2007}{2009-2011}))$ 2009-2011 fiscal $((\frac{biennia}{2009-2011}))$ - 5 biennium, the legislature may transfer from the highway safety fund to - 6 the motor vehicle fund and the multimodal transportation account such - 7 amounts as reflect the excess fund balance of the highway safety fund. - Sec.
-711. RCW 46.63.170 and 2007 c 372 s 3 are each amended to 9 read as follows: - (1) The use of automated traffic safety cameras for issuance of notices of infraction is subject to the following requirements: - (a) The appropriate local legislative authority must first enact an ordinance allowing for their use to detect one or more of the following: Stoplight, railroad crossing, or school speed zone violations.
+6 There is hereby created in the state treasury a fund to be known as 7 the highway safety fund to the credit of which shall be deposited all moneys directed by law to be deposited therein.
+This fund shall be 8 9 used for carrying out the provisions of law relating to driver 10 licensing, driver improvement, financial responsibility, cost 11 furnishing abstracts of driving records and maintaining such case 12 records, and to carry out the purposes set forth in RCW 43.59.010.
+During the $((\frac{2005-2007 \text{ and } 2007-2009}{2009-2011}))$ fiscal $((\frac{biennia}{2007-2009}))$ 13 biennium, the legislature may transfer from the highway safety fund to 14 the motor vehicle fund and the multimodal transportation account such 15 amounts as reflect the excess fund balance of the highway safety fund.

+17 Sec.
+710. RCW 46.63.170 and 2007 c 372 s 3 are each amended to 18 read as follows:

+- 19 (1) The use of automated traffic safety cameras for issuance of 20 notices of infraction is subject to the following requirements: - (a) The appropriate local legislative authority must first enact an ordinance allowing for their use to detect one or more of the following: Stoplight, railroad crossing, or school speed zone violations.
 At a minimum, the local ordinance must contain the restrictions described in this section and provisions for public notice and signage.
-Cities and counties using automated traffic safety cameras before July 24, 2005, are subject to the restrictions described in this section, but are not required to enact an authorizing ordinance. - (b) Use of automated traffic safety cameras is restricted to twoarterial intersections, railroad crossings, and school speed zones only. - (c) During the 2009-2011 fiscal biennium, automated traffic safety cameras may be used to detect speed violations for the purposes of section 201(2) of this act if the local legislative authority first enacts an ordinance authorizing the use of cameras to detect speed violations. - (d) Automated traffic safety cameras may only take pictures of the vehicle and vehicle license plate and only while an infraction is occurring.
-The picture must not reveal the face of the driver or of passengers in the vehicle. - $((\frac{d}))$ (e) A notice of infraction must be mailed to the registered owner of the vehicle within fourteen days of the violation, or to the renter of a vehicle within fourteen days of establishing the renter's name and address under subsection (3)(a) of this section.
-The law enforcement officer issuing the notice of infraction shall include with it a certificate or facsimile thereof, based upon inspection of photographs, microphotographs, or electronic images produced by an automated traffic safety camera, stating the facts supporting the notice of infraction.
-This certificate or facsimile is prima facie evidence of the facts contained in it and is admissible in a proceeding a violation under this chapter.
-The photographs, microphotographs, or electronic images evidencing the violation must be available for inspection and admission into evidence in a proceeding to adjudicate the liability for the infraction.
+Cities and counties using automated traffic safety cameras before July 24, 2005, are subject to the restrictions described in this section, but are not required to enact an authorizing ordinance. - 30 (b) Use of automated traffic safety cameras is restricted to two-31 arterial intersections, railroad crossings, and school speed zones 32 only. - 33 (c) During the 2009-2011 fiscal biennium, automated traffic safety 34 cameras may be used to detect speed violations for the purposes of 35 section 201(2) of this act if the local legislative authority first enacts an ordinance authorizing the use of cameras to detect speed violations.

+(d) Automated traffic safety cameras may only take pictures of the vehicle and vehicle license plate and only while an infraction is occurring.
+The picture must not reveal the face of the driver or of passengers in the vehicle.

+$((\frac{d}{d}))$ (e) A notice of infraction must be mailed to the registered owner of the vehicle within fourteen days of the violation, or to the renter of a vehicle within fourteen days of establishing the renter's name and address under subsection (3)(a) of this section. enforcement officer issuing the notice of infraction shall include with it a certificate or facsimile thereof, based upon inspection of photographs, microphotographs, or electronic images produced by an automated traffic safety camera, stating the facts supporting the notice of infraction.
+This certificate or facsimile is prima facie evidence of the facts contained in it and is admissible in a proceeding charging a violation under this chapter.
+The microphotographs, or electronic images evidencing the violation must be available for inspection and admission into evidence in a proceeding to adjudicate the liability for the infraction.
 A person receiving a notice of infraction based on evidence detected by an automated traffic safety camera may respond to the notice by mail.